 Strawberry White Chocolate Milkshake

-Blend until smooth.
-Serve immediately topped with whipped cream and mini white chocolate chips if desired.
+- Blend until smooth.
+Serve immediately topped with whipped cream,white chocolate, and sprinkles if desired.